 Speeches and party in the Great Hall

-The aptly named Great Hall of Borthwick Castle played host to the sumptuous meal and evening celebrations.
+The aptly named Great Hall of Borthwick Castle hosted the sumptuous meal and evening celebrations.
 A room quite simply fit for a King and Queen.
-With so many outstanding features, from the high curved ceiling to the magnificent fireplace, this room leaves you awe-struck.
-Running either side of the room were two long tables, each adorned in glassware, silver candelabras and beautiful fresh flowers.
+This room leaves you awe-struck with so many outstanding features, from the high curved ceiling to the magnificent fireplace.
+Running either side of the room were two long tables adorned with glassware, silver candelabras and beautiful fresh flowers.
 The top table was positioned at the top end of the Great Hall, in front of the grand fireplace.

 Celebrations started with emotional and heartfelt speeches from both sets of parents, best man and groomsman Kordell.
 How lovely it was to see a room full of people having such a wonderful time and to be able to photograph these special moments.

-Later in the evening, there was the opportunity to take the newlyweds outside for some more photos.
+Later in the evening, there was the opportunity to take the newlyweds outside for more photos.
 We were spoilt for choice as we explored the castle grounds together.
 The archway at the entrance to the castle was perfect; the three flags of India, Scotland and Canada were proudly flying high, a meaningful symbol of Sonya and Kordell’s union.
-We took a stroll down to the picturesque old bridge and met some horses in the fields surrounding the castle.
+We strolled down to the picturesque old bridge and met some horses in the fields surrounding the castle.

 Borthwick Castle Wedding Photographer Photos